 “Although many of our team interact with other staff who pop by for one-off requests, we always encourage them to submit a request form to help us manage the team workload, timelines, and ensure those not sitting in the pod can stay in the loop.”

-2. Keep your team up to date with status updates and discussion threads
+2. Keep your remote team up to date with status updates and discussion threads

 If keeping your team updated on your work is a challenge, status updates and discussion threads are the solution.
 With status updates, you have a one-stop-shop to update your team about the progress of your project.
 To make sure your team remains aligned every week, you can even set a reminder so Asana notifies you to send a status update every Friday.